Maurice-Mueller/javascript-template-project/README.md

 - now you can import css files
   - e.g. ```import './index.css'```
 - this approach will directly bundle the css file into the resulting \*.js file

+### Debugging bundled
+Sourcemaps maps bundled code back to the original source.
+They will only be downloaded if you open the developer tools.
+- add ```debugger``` as a breakpoint somewhere in the code
+- open dev console in browser and then open your app
+- this works in Chrome; Firefox seems not to support this feature